Upgrid Logo

 No panels.
 No installation.
 Not even close.

 Since January 2026, Swiss law allows renters and apartment owners to join a Local Electricity Community (LEG) and receive solar energy from a nearby producer — without installing anything, cancelling their provider, or modifying their home.
 You just register.
+Read our full guide on how solar energy works for renters in 2026.

 Of Swiss households are renters — the exact audience LEG 2026 was designed for